 Freedom to Grow

 We understand that our Sixth Form students are young and adults and we work very hard to ensure that we maintain the appropriate balance of supervision whilst giving our young adults the freedom to organise their own working day at school.
-We also provide a host of organised activities outside the classroom which range from the University recognised Excelsis Award to Water Skiing at Gosfield Lake.
+We also provide a host of organised activities outside the classroom Including our compulsory curriculum which covers a variety of life skills from taxes to preparing from interviews.
+We also offer the extended project qualification, which allows our students to showcase thier areas of interests to potential employers or universities.

 Our Sixth Form students are ambassadors for our school.
 They engage fully with school life and undertake duties such as mentoring our younger cohort and assisting with reading in our Pre Prep and Prep School.
 Our Sixth Form students volunteer as prefects and elections are held for the positions of House and Sport Captains for the schools three houses, Nevill, Tudor and Woodstock.

-Our Head Boy and Head Girl are elected by their peers from our Sixth Form cohort.
+Our Head Boy and Head Girl are elected by their peers across the Prep and Senior schools.

 Enrichment days such as First Aid training, team building and university survival training complement classroom studies and add further to the strength of university applications.